chawyehsu/mactype-profile/README.md

 `XHei WP` is a font combined `Hiragino Sans GB`(`冬青黑体`) with `Segoe WP`.
 `Hiragino Sans GB` is included in macOS as a system bundled font since OS X 10.6 Snow Leopard.
-Although it isn't the default font of the system (Simplified Chinese edition), many websites and macOS users perfer it instead of the default `华文黑体`. `Hiragino Sans GB` looks better in some aspects.
+Although it isn't the default font of the system (Simplified Chinese edition), many websites and macOS users prefer it instead of the default `华文黑体`. `Hiragino Sans GB` looks better in some aspects.
 Combining with `Segoe UI`'s cousin font `Segoe WP`, `XHei WP` gains a Chinese script on macOS and a latin script on Windows.
 And it's tasty for me.

 Anything else?
 Typeface is a interesting field to me.
 Therefore, I might